Back to basics – Section three: Who’s doing it well?

 Always write for the customer first and avoid keyword stuffing

-To please customers and SERPs, writing product content needs to be an integrated approach.
+To please customers and Search Engines, writing product content needs to be an integrated approach.
 SEO insight and keyword trends inform the content but ultimately, it needs to fulfil the needs of your customers.